guomengtao/web-time-tracker/README.md

 1. Click the extension icon to view today's statistics
 2. Use the date selector to view historical data
-3. Times are automatically updated in real-time
+3. Times and visit counts are automatically updated in real-time
 4. Data is saved locally in your browser
+5. Visit counts increment when:
+   - Opening a new page
+   - Refreshing a page
+   - Returning to a previously visited tab
+   - Reopening a closed tab

 ## Privacy

 All data is stored locally in your Chrome browser.
 No data is sent to external servers.

+## Version History

+### v1.0.1
+- Added visit count tracking for each webpage
+- Improved visit counting for tab switches
+- Added real-time visit count updates
+- Fixed tab switching detection
+- Improved UI with cleaner design

+### v1.0.0
+- Initial release
+- Basic time tracking functionality